Coactive TVUser-centered

 further below).

-- The essential concept of CoTV is that
+- An essential concept of CoTV is that

 we, as users, want to browse media of any kind, from any source, on any